 I cannot wait to get back with a group of friends, and encourage you to visit very soon.
 The dining room is open everyday except Monday; but, usually on weekends in the summer they are booked on weekends for weddings and events.
 Before we left we were able to speak to the chef, Chris, and compliment him, and again thank Tom for a grand evening.
-I just read on their website you can print out a coupon for a free appetizer or desert — so print-out and hurry and visit.
+Below is an image of the inn I took during the Inndulgence Tour in 2019.

 Hen of the Wood – Waterbury or Burlington, VT – highly recommended by a neighbor March, 2015, and a tad further away, but can be a stop after a day’s outing, or evening meal with an overnight.
 Looking forward to providing a report.

 Yes, more than an hour from home, BUT if you know me, my “home away from home” is:

 I have driven this section of US Route 7 through Stockbridge (immortalized by Norman Rockwell) for over 50 years, but first stayed at the Inn in February, 1996.
 And, the Inn for me is full of memories and comfortable traditions.
 Use my search engine to see all I have written about The Red Lion Inn, and RAY RECOMMENDS – START YOUR OWN TRADITIONS HERE !!!